o2r-project/api/docs/compendium/files.md

 # Compendium file listing

 The file listing is returned in the single view of a job or compendium.
 It includes the complete content of the bagtainer in its current state.
-If a job has been run and the programm outputs new data, this new data will be included as well.
+If a job has been run and the programme outputs new data, this new data is included as well.

 File listings are represented as a Object.
 The file structure for a synthetic job `nj141` is as follows.